 Affiliate marketing is a great way to earn an income on the side.
-I’ve been doing it for nearly 13 years now and I’ve had some big success and some even bigger failures.
-So if you’re looking to get into affiliate marketing you might be wondering why do people fail and quit?
+I’ve been doing it for nearly 15 years now, and I’ve had some considerable successes and even more significant failures.
+So if you want to get into affiliate marketing, you might wonder why people fail and quit.

-The main reason people fail at affiliate marketing is that they don’t pick the right niche from the start.
-This leads to picking the wrong keywords to write about, picking the wrong products, and most of all not giving things enough time to grow.
+People fail at affiliate marketing because they don’t pick the right niche.
+This leads to picking the wrong keywords to write about, the wrong products, and, most of all, not giving things enough time to grow.

-In this article I’m going to cover the seven main reasons affiliate marketers fail and what you can do to avoid this from happening to you.
+In this article, I will cover the seven main reasons affiliate marketers fail and how to avoid this from happening to you.

 1. Picking the Wrong Niche